-Snow White & the Huntsman is an action fantasy film based on the Snow White fairytale.
+Snow White and the Huntsman is an action fantasy film based on the Snow White fairytale.
 It stars Kristen Stewart as Snow White herself, with Chris Hemsworth as the Huntsman, and Charlize Theron as the Queen (named Ravenna).
 It was released in 2012, the same year as another Snow White retelling, Mirror, Mirror.
 Where that film recasts the story as a more light-hearted adventure, this is a darker telling.In a land ruled by tyranny, the vain and selfish Queen Ravenna learns that her stepdaughter, Snow White, is destined to surpass her not only as the "Fairest One of All" but also as the kingdom's future ruler.
 But then the Queen learns from her Magic Mirror that the only way to remain in power is to consume Snow White's heart and achieve immortality.
 Snow White escapes into the Dark Forest and Ravenna recruits the Huntsman Eric to find and kill Snow White.
 Eric, however, takes pity on the young princess and teaches Snow White the art of war.
-Now, with the aid of eight dwarves and the duke's son William (Sam Claflin), Snow White begins a rebellion to bring down her stepmother once and for all.
+Now, with the aid of eight dwarves (played by among others Ian McShane, Ray Winstone, Nick Frost and [in his final film] Bob Hoskins) and the duke's son William (Sam Claflin), Snow White begins a rebellion to bring down her stepmother once and for all.

-Snow White & the Huntsman exhibits the following tropes:
+Snow White and the Huntsman exhibits the following tropes:

 After-Action Patchup: The Huntsman gets a gash below his collarbone after fighting the troll.
 A woman from the village he and Snow White stay the night at patches him up and we get a shot of Chris Hemsworth'sabs.